-We have set out the significant risks (including fraud risks ) identified for the current year audit along with the rationale and expected audit approach.
+We have set out the significant risks (including fraud risks as denoted by ) identified for the current year audit along with the rationale and expected audit approach.
 The risks identified below may change to reflect any significant findings or subsequent issues we identify during the audit.